 Reserving parking meter spaces by obtaining a Street Occupancy Permit may be required in order to clear other vehicles from the road for particularly large load.

 Vehicles exceeding bylaw limits must obtain an Oversize/Overweight Truck Permit before travelling in New Westminster.
-Please print off and complete the online application form to submit to City Hall.
+Please print off and complete the online application form and submit to City Hall.

 Fees & Payment

 Payment by cash, debit or cheque is required when you obtain your permit at Engineering Services.

 Trucks travelling within the City of New Westminster are required to follow Federal, Provincial and municipal government regulation.
 Vehicles with a gross weight greater than 11,800 kg must travel on a designated truck route and during designated times as set out in the City's Street and Traffic Bylaw No. 7664, 2015.